ileopoldes/game-service/README.md

 - **POST /games/start-promotion:** Apply a discount to games.
 - **PATCH /games/:id:** Update a game's information.
 - **DELETE /games/:id:** Delete a game.

-## Support

-This project is MIT-licensed and open-source.
-If you find it helpful, consider supporting its development by becoming a backer or sponsor on [Open Collective](https://docs.nestjs.com/support).

 ## Stay in Touch